jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Another common pre-ES6 "subclass" limitation is with the `Error` object, in creating custom error "subclasses."
 Genuine `Error` objects get special behavior by the browser that when created, they capture the special `stack` information, including the line number and file where the error is created.
 Pre-ES6 custom error "subclasses" get no such treatment, which severely limits their usefulness.
 ES6 to the rescue:

+//TODO Kyle: The sentence that starts "Genuine `Error` objects get special behavior by the browser that when created..." seems confusing.
+Possible to revise?

 ```js
 class Oops extends Error {
 	constructor(reason) {